 The few writings we have from Kateri Tekawitha are remarkable.
 How a woman with so little formal catechesis developed such a sophisticated understanding of what it meant to live an heroic life in Christ is astounding.

 Kateri's life reminds us that having everything we desire or think we need is not as important as knowing Christ intimately.
 Whether like Kateri we bear with physical limitations or carry the emotional scars of a difficult childhood matters little if we accept who we are in Christ and see ourselves in God's eyes.
-When Kateri discovered this great path to faith, she never wavered and remains a model for us in challenging times and circumstances.
 Life is not first of all about health, wealth and security in this world.
 It is about commitment, acceptance and joy in the knowledge of God's love and care for us.

 Today, ask to accept yourself as you are and see where God takes you.